gailag/gailag.github.io/projects/covid-timed-series.md

 Over Fall semester of 2020, I took up on taking an Intro to Data Science at Maui College for fun.
 I surprisingly enjoyed the class more than I expected, that it became the foundation to my curiosity in the Data Science field.
 Given the situation that we were in, the professor suggested that we make a project that tracks the number of Covid cases in our desired locations.
 Due to my anxiety, I was curious with the amount of cases there is in the United States, and even in other countries.
 I was curious as to which country was doing bad, and which one was doing good.

-## How I did it
+## Developing the program

 <img class="ui medium left floated rounded image" src="../images/covid-timed-series.jpeg">

-Through John Hopkins' repository on GitHub, I acquired the data of the number of cases there is.
+Through John Hopkins' repository on GitHub, I acquired the data of the number of cases there was in United States.
 Using Python, I went through the process of cleaning and minimizing the data to fit the criteria that I only need in the project.
 I then decided to incorporate geopandas to create a geospatial data that would make the visuals easy to comprehend as possible.
 With it, you can determine the difference in the cases for each region.

 ## What I came out of it
 Developing a timed series data through Python was really fun.
 It was my first time using the language, and I picked up the language after numerous Youtube tutorials and hundreds of questions to my professor.
 I think I was particularly so interested in creating the timed series data because we were conducting a study that is occuring at the present time.
 And in doing so, I felt as if I became more knowledgeable with the Covid cases.
 It made me feel reassured, because I was able to make predictions based on the data.
 Having acquired the knowledge ultimately helped me with my anxiety from Covid.